The Warren Wright Prize

-Open to all full-time students who have taken, or are currently taking the public speaking course, Rhetorical Act.
+Open to all full-time students who have taken the public speaking course, Genres of Oral Communication.
 In order to have a competition there must be at least four contestants for the preliminary round.
-Students who have previously won the Warren Wright award are not eligible.

 This competition requires an informative speech rather than a persuasive speech.
 That is, the purpose of the speech should be to enlighten rather than to advocate.
 The topic should have relevance and interest for a Hamilton College audience and should be presented in a manner appropriate for the occasion and setting.
 The speech should not be read from a script.

-A typed outline — not an essay or complete script — including bibliography, must be submitted to email@example.com by 9 a.m.
-Monday, February 15, 2016.
+A typed outline — not an essay or complete script — including bibliography, must be submitted to firstname.lastname@example.org in advance of the preliminary round.